mitchness/DoorDilemma/README.md

 Larry thinking to himself.
 Running the simulation in his head.

                    LARRY
          ...
+Ah
+         ...
 The door was one of those... slow-shutters.
-So that makes it a bit harder to gauge.
+         That complicates the calculation.
+         ...
          Nonetheless!

                 RECEPTIONIST